timlabs/oak/README.md

   -w  wait for validity (does not change proof outcome)
 ```

+## Editor support

+  * The [Pulsar](https://pulsar-edit.dev/) text editor (formerly Atom) has a package [language-oak](https://web.pulsar-edit.dev/packages/language-oak) which provides syntax highlighting, automatic indentation, and comment toggling for Oak.
+  * For syntax highlighting on web pages, there is a [highlight.js language definition](https://github.com/timlabs/highlightjs-oak) for Oak.
+  * Similar packages for other editors would be welcome.

 ## Version history

+### v0.7.1 - 2024-??-??
+* converted to a gem, for ease of install and upgrade

 ### v0.7 - 2024-05-16
 * `-m` option to assume until marker